SavchenkoValeriy/memrise.el/README.md

 ## Demo

-TODO: film a video and put a link here
+You can find a short video of me doing some German here: https://www.youtube.com/watch?v=9BC875XHq0o